dino-/custom-udev-pa/README.md

 ## Installation

-FIXME `bin` scripts somewhere on the path, preferably `<USER>/bin`

-FIXME `.config/pulse/default.pa`

-FIXME Write an installation script?
-Pretty non-destructive, only adds one "risky" file to `/etc/udev/rules.d`
+There are two parts to this: 1) Creating udev rules to perform actions in response to bluetooth add/remove events for the headphone.
+2) Configuring pulse audio for the user and the script for switching audio.

-### Creating udev rules
+### 1) Creating udev rules for the bluetooth headphone

-keywords: udev rules

-This info is specifically about trying to figure out a bluetooth headphone's add/remove events as it's connected and disconnected.

-Use `udevadm` to figure out what your devices is
+Use `udevadm` to figure out what your device is

     # udevadm monitor -p
-    # udevadm monitor -p -s bluetooth  # Limit to bluetooth subsystem, may be desireable?
+    # udevadm monitor -p -s bluetooth  # Limit to the bluetooth subsystem

 Connect your device and look for paths starting with `/devices/...` like this